decimatedTomato/TomatoJuice/README.md

 - Linux with gcc

 ## TODO SHORTTERM:
+- Strings
+    - Improve printing functionality with format specifier macro
-- More convenient string (owning)
+    - Stringbuf (owning)
+        - tests
-    - Take a string_view of it (non-owning)
+    - string_view of it (non-owning)
         - write unit tests for string library
-- write tests using a fuzzer
+    - how?

-## NEXT STEPS:
+## QUESTION
-- Make targets tests with/without asan.
-- Can you test whether memory is uninitialized?
-- What are the mocks from googlemock used for, sounds like more of a c++ thing, or can I for example provide a mock malloc to test allocations?
+- Shouldn't the memory-aware types store a pointer to the allocator context so they know how to free themselves?

 ## TODO LONGTERM:
-- Sane string
 - Data structures
     - string rope
-    - resizable array
     - hashtable
 - Serialization
 - Tokenizer/Parser